Wheat Price Trends and Forecast

 Europe

-The European wheat market experienced a downward wavering price trends in the second half of the year 2022.
+The European wheat market experienced a downward wavering price trend in the second half of the year 2022.
 Even amidst the war, Ukrainian wheat harvests had very good numbers, and initially, the supplies were only being consumed domestically, but the black sea agreement in July’22 opened the doors for offshore trading.
 These steps further promoted the wheat trade fundamentals.
 So, the prices fluctuated in a moderate range.

 North America